 A Scheduled Gap is available for students who may not be able to complete the required classes in sequence because the course(s) needed are not available but wish to remain as an actively enrolled student.
+In addition, a student may request a Schedule Gap prior to the start of a new semester/payment period as long as the student maintains at least half-time status in the new semester/payment period.
 This must not exceed two modules (8 week maximum) in any one semester/payment period and must be arranged prior to the beginning of the semester/payment period.
 To be eligible to apply for a Scheduled Gap, a student must request a change of status in writing and provide the reason for the Scheduled Gap request.
 When requesting a Scheduled Gap electronically, only a Southeastern College student Email address may be used.